davmartini/openshift/windows-nodes/README.md

 In this documentation, I will present to you how to deploy a mix cluster with Linux and Windows node to host modern applications and legacy applications based on old dotnet framework.

+## Reminder

+- If your applications are based on .NET core, **you don't need Windows nodes !**.
+You can run your application on natif Linux worker nodes with certified, supported, secure container images provided by Red Hat.
+- If your applications are based on the **legacy** .NET Framework, you need to have Windows nodes to run these specific Windows containers.
+In this case, Windows nodes will be dedicated to run these containers.

 ## Lab environment

 - A OpenShift cluster version 4.9